EVERTON VS. LIVERPOOL

 | Saturday, September 3rd |

 Premier League | Goodison Park

-Adrián; Alexander-Arnold, Gomez, Van Dijk, Robertson; Henderson, Fabinho, Wijnaldum; Salah, Firmino, Mané
+Alisson; Alexander-Arnold, Gomez, Van Dijk, Robertson; Milner, Fabinho, Elliott; Salah, Firmino, Díaz

 What the Managers Had to Say

-Kickoff is set for 12:30PM GMT/7:30AM EST tomorrow, and television listings for the match can be found on LiveSoccerTV.
-In the meantime, we’ll be keeping you updated with all the buildup to the game, including team news as it’s released, our live matchday thread, and post-match recaps from The Liverpool Offside staff.
-If you want to join the discussion, sign up for an SB Nation account to have your say on the action as it happens.
+Kickoff is set for 12:30PM BST/7:30AM EST tomorrow.
+Stick with The Liverpool Offside team to keep yourself up to date with team news and match buildup, live updates, and post-match reaction.
+If you want to join the discussion, sign up for an SB Nation account and have your say on the action as it happens.